Rohan O'Grady: Writing history

 Skinner's books, which are often set in her native British Columbia, are characterized by a strong gothic streak and a tendency to dismiss genre conventions.
 For example, though she commonly features child protagonists, she subjects them to both emotional intensity and physical violence rarely found in "young adult" novels.
 This has been attributed in part to Skinner's independence from the larger literary culture.
 She did not publish her first book until she was nearly 40, and she did her writing alone in suburban West Vancouver while raising three children.

 Literary scholar Rebecca A. Brown examines Let's Kill Uncle in the context of black comedy, gothic tropes, and popular culture in her chapter, "Murderous Misfits and Misguided Mentors in Rohan O'Grady's Let's Kill Uncle."
 Fiction critic Zach Vasquez notes that the novel's "dark whimsy and macabre charm is offset by a cutting and unsentimental look into the psychology of children, as well as the moral compromises we make as adults."

 A popular metal band from Perth, Australia, named itself "Let's Kill Uncle" after the movie, and British singer-songwriter Morrissey was also inspired by the film to name his 1991 solo album, Kill Uncle.
 The film was re-released in 2020 by Kino International.

+Pippin’s Journal was re-issued in 2024 and Bleak November in 2025, both by Valancourt Books.

 Skinner's literary papers are held by Special Collections and Rare Books: Manuscript Collections, Simon Fraser University, Burnaby, B.C.